Lumbar curvature of the spine. Lumbar lordosis - how to be and what to do? Causes of the development of lumbar lordosis

 • massage;

-The doctor prescribes drugs for the treatment of pathological lordosis, based on the examination and the established diagnosis.
-The duration of the course and dosage, as well as the names of specific drugs, may differ, but the groups are usually used according to the scheme.
+The doctor prescribes drugs for the treatment of pathological lordosis, based on the examination and diagnosis.
+The duration of the course and dosage, as well as the names of specific drugs, may vary, but groups are usually used according to the scheme.

 GroupEffect

-They are able to accelerate the processes of cartilage tissue regeneration.
-Slows down the rate of destruction in the disk structure.
+Able to accelerate the processes of regeneration of cartilage tissue.
+Slow down the rate of destruction in the disk structure.
 Significantly increase the effectiveness of therapeutic treatment.

 They relieve pain and return the patient to a normal state without pain.

-Complexes are taken to make up for the lack of necessary elements and to raise immunity.
+Complexes are taken to make up for the lack of necessary elements and boost immunity.

 Important!
 All medications, not excluding vitamins, must be prescribed by a doctor, since their spontaneous use will lead to irreparable complications.

-Treatment with various physiotherapeutic methods is required.
-They are used to strengthen muscles, relieve pain, reduce tumors, and speed up the healing and healing process.
+Treatment with various physiotherapeutic methods is mandatory.
+They are used to strengthen muscles, relieve pain, reduce tumors, speed up the process of treatment and recovery.

 The list of methods includes massage, exercises, and physiotherapy.
 The main thing is to correctly combine and set the frequency of procedures, which will contribute to a speedy recovery.